vegawidget/vegawidget/data-raw/htmlwidgets.md

 htmlwidgets lib files
 ================

-The purpose of this document is to assemble the files for the `inst/htmlwidgets` directory.

-To construct the `inst/htmlwidgets` directory, we have two “sources of truth”: this file and the contents of the directory `data-raw/templates/vegawidget`.
+This document is run **only** if you want to reassemble the vegawidget htmlwidget.
+This would be done to update this package in whenever the **Vega-Lite** version is upgraded.

-The **only** way to put anything in the `inst/htmlwidgets` directory is to run this file.
+In concrete terms, this document will construct the `inst/htmlwidgets` directory; the **only** way to put anything in the `inst/htmlwidgets` directory is to run this file.

+We have two “sources of truth”: this file and the contents of the directory `data-raw/templates`.

+As long as the vega-embed framework remains the same, all we should need to do to update the **Vega-Lite** libraries is to change the parameter `vega_lite_version` in the yaml-header to this file.

+If you want to update the workings of the htmlwidget, you will have to do so in the files `data-raw/templates` directory.
+It may be useful to note this in a “contributing” document for this package.

 ## Configure

+These packages are not listed in the `Suggests` section of the `DESCRIPTION` file.
+It’s on you to make sure they are all up-to-date.

 ``` r
 library("conflicted")